 5.4.
-H. Postdoctoral Supervised Experience.
-At least one year of postdoctoral supervised experience is required.
-This experience must be in line with the individual's program of doctoral study and consistent with the Statement of Intent to Practice.
-The postdoctoral experience must be full-time (40 hours per week) for at least one calendar year (50 weeks), or a total of 2000 hours of appropriate experience, or equivalent, within a period not to exceed four (4) years.
-A part-time post-doctoral supervised experience must be under the supervision of a licensed Psychologist(s) whose Statement of Intent to Practice is consistent with the areas(s) of supervised experience.
+H. (1)(a) This experience must be Be in line with the individual's program of doctoral study and consistent with the Statement of Intent to Practice.

+5.4.
+H. (1)(b) The postdoctoral experience must be Be full- time (40 hours per week) for at least one calendar year (50 weeks), or a total of 2000 hours of appropriate experience, or equivalent, within a period not to exceed four (4) years.
+A part-time post-doctoral supervised experience must be pre-approved by the Board.
+Post-doctoral supervision may not exceed three (3) years.